friedmanroy/friedmanroy.github.io/_BML/3_gaussians.md

 toc:
   - name: Definition
   - name: Geometry of the Gaussian Distribution
-  - name: The Derivative Trick
+  - name: Gaussians as Log-Quadratic Functions
     subsections:
+      - name: Derivatives of the Log-PDF
   - name: Conditional Distribution of a Gaussian
-  - name: Completing the Squares
-    subsections:
   - name: Marginal Distribution of a Gaussian
   - name: Extras
   - name: Discussion